misterblack1/plexus-p20/docs/readme.md

 | U21P | MK68564N-3A | MK68564N Serial Input/Output Controller |
 | U26P | MK68564N-3A | MK68564N Serial Input/Output Controller |
 | U2H | MC146818P | [Motorola MC146818 Real-Time Clock plus RAM](https://www.nxp.com/docs/en/data-sheet/MC146818.pdf) |

+### General and random technical information:

+- Dual MC68010 CPUs.
+One is the "DMA" processor which handles I/O and all boot diagnostics.
+The other is "JOB" which likely handles UNIX and user processes.
+- MC1488 / MC1489 used at RS232 drivers/buffers
+- MOSTEK MK68564 used as the SIO chip to drive the 8 serial ports (4 of them)
+- The Motorola MC146818 is used for the battery backed up RAM and clock, just like on the PC and countless other systems.
+There is a NiCD battery attached to the motherboard to power this circuit when the system is turned off.
+- The reset circuit on the Plexus is inside the primary power supply.
+Pin 4 on the motherboard power connector is the input from the PSU to the motherboard, so you cannot run the system on the bench with a different power supply without managing this input yourself.
+(Logic low = held in reset, logic high 5V = out of reset.)
+- The PSU remote power on pin is grounded to turn on the power supply.
+It has relays inside to turn itself on and also power up the secondary PSU and external fan.
+- The PSU reset input is grounded by the front keyswitch, which which is input into the reset circuit inside the PSU which supplies a reset (Logic low) to the motherboard via pin 4.
+- On my system the primary PSU powers up the motherboard, hard drive, floppy drive and tape drive.
+The secondary PSU powers up the multibus backplane and the SCSI / MFM interposer.
+These are powered by normal Molex style 5/12v connectors, so you can use a normal PC splitter to eliminate the secondary PSU if you aren't using any multibus cards.
+Just unplug the cable that feeds from the primary to the secondary power supply.
+- Serial port 0 is the console port.
+See below for the pinout.
+(It is non standard) It runs at 9600bps, 8N2 as the default baud rate.
+- The top processor (MC68010, named the DMA processor) runs the boot diagnostics.
+Without it installed or working, the system will not do anything at power up.
+This CPU likely handles all IO operations while the system is running.
+- The bottom processor (named JOB) likely runs UNIX and user tasks.
+- My system has 2048k of 41256 DRAM installed (8 chips + 1 parity per 256k) on a RAM board on the backside of the motherboard.
+All of the RAM chips are in sockets and can be tested in another system.